-Our single major complaint is that the arms are a little short.
-But if you have shorter arms, this is your dream jacket.
+A shorter arm lenght is annoying to some, but if you have shorter arms, this is your dream jacket.

 MontBell has improved the boxy shape of this jacket, and it now looks much more sleek, and even extends a little in the back to cover your pants when you bend down to make a snowball.
 They updated the overall style, so it looks a little less techy, and is now equally at home in the mountains or around town.

 We also appreciate the use of a plastic zipper, which is more durable than most metal zippers.
 This feature reminded us a lot of the Arc'teryx Thorium AR hoody - Women's.
 Overall, the Frost Smoke seems very similar to the Thorium, but with short arms and a friendlier price tag.
 It is also faster drying.